jjvanzon/JJs-Reference-Architecture/api.md

 }
 ```

-This also has the advantage, the [entity](patterns.md#entity) model would not need to be refactored, it you'd want to add properties to the combination of things.
+This also has the advantage, that the [entity](patterns.md#entity) model would not need to be refactored, it you'd want to add properties to the combination of things.

-It might be is advised, that the bridge table not rely on a *composite* key of the two `ID's`.
+It might be advised, that the bridge table not rely on a *composite* key of the two `ID's`.
 A single *surrogate* `ID` field might do better:

 <img src="images/bridge-entity-table-with-surrogate-key.png" width="200"/>

 This is because it gives 1 handle to the combination of 2 thing.
-This gives [`ORM`](#orm) less difficulty managing things under the hood, prevents passing around composite keys, lower quality hash codes, URLs that look less pretty, etc.
+This gives [`ORM`](#orm) less difficulty managing things under the hood, prevents passing around composite keys, lower quality hash codes, URLs that don't look pretty, etc.

 #### Binary Fields